jss367/jss367.github.io/_posts/2020-01-31-path-problems-mac.md

 * The module is installed in a directory that is not listed in `sys.path`
 * The `$PYTHONPATH` environment variable is set incorrectly, causing Python to search in the wrong directories

+It might also be caused by an issue with how your Python package is set up.
+For more on this, see my [post on Python modules and packages](https://jss367.github.io/python-modules-and-packages.html).

 ## Identifying Python Executable (sys.executable)

 ### What is sys.executable?